trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/lpreserver22.png

 If you wish to keep a copy of the snapshots on another system, this screen is used to indicate which system to send the snapshots to.
-If you have another system available which is running the same version of ZFS and has SSH enabled, click the "+SSH" box.
-Life Preserver will scan the network for systems running SSHD and, if the scan is successful, a pop-up menu will show the hostnames of the available systems.
-Select the desired system, press "OK", and its IP address will be displayed in the drop-down menu to the left of the "+SSH" button and the rest of this screen will be activated.
-Note that this scan requires UDP port 5353 to be open on any firewalls on or between the PC-BSD® and the remote system.

-.. note:: **Before entering the information in these fields, you need to first configure the backup system**.
-An example configuration is
-          demonstrated in :ref:`Backing Up to a FreeNAS System`.

-* **User Name:** this user must have permission to log in to the system that will hold the backup.
-If the account does not already exist, you should create it first on the backup server.

-* **SSH Port:** port 22, the default port used by SSH is selected for you.
-You only need to change this if the remote system is using a non-standard port to listen for SSH connections.
-In that case, use the up/down arrows or type in the port number.

-* **Remote Dataset:** input the name of an existing ZFS dataset on the backup server.
-This is where the backups will be stored.
-To get a list of existing datasets, type :command:`zfs list` on the remote server.
-The "NAME" column in the output of that command gives the fullname of each dataset.
-Type the fullname of the desired dataset into this field.
-When selecting a dataset, make sure that the selected "User Name" has permission to write to the dataset.

-* **Frequency:** snapshots can either be sent the same time that they are created or you can set a time or the schedule when the queued snapshots are sent.

-Once you enter the information and press "Apply", Life Preserver will check that it can connect to the backup server and will prompt for the password of "User Name".
-A second pop-up message will remind you to save the SSH key to a USB stick (as described in :ref:`Life Preserver Options`) as this key is required for
-:ref:`Restoring the Operating System`.

-.. note:: if you don't receive the pop-up message asking for the password, check that the firewall on the backup system, or a firewall within the network, is not preventing access to the configured "SSH Port".

-Once you configure replication, Life Preserver will begin to replicate that snapshot to the remote system.
-Note that the first replication can take several hours to complete, depending upon the speed of the network.
-Subsequent replications will only have changed data and will be much smaller.

-Life Preserver uses backend checks so that it is safe to keep making snapshots while a replication is in process.
-It will not prune any existing snapshots until the replication is finished and it will not start a second replication before the first replication finishes.

-To instead send a copy of snapshots to an iSCSI target, refer to :ref:`Configuring Encrypted Backups`.
+Life Preserver supports two replication schemes:

+* Replication to another system which is running the same version of ZFS and has SSH enabled.
+When this method is used, the replicated data is sent over an encrypted connection but is stored unencrypted on the other system.
+Refer to :ref:`Backing Up to a FreeNAS System` for an example configuration.

+* Replication to an iSCSI target.
+This method provides the most security as the replicated data is sent over an encrypted connection and the data is stored in an encrypted format.
+  The remote system does not need to be formatted with ZFS but stunnel must be installed.
+Refer to :ref:`Configuring Encrypted Backups` for an example configuration.

 The "Scrub" tab, shown in Figure 8.19j,